Best Things to Do in Le Marais Paris

 Musée Carnevalet - Paris

 The Carnavalet Museum is a must on any first trip to Paris.
 Nestled in two beautiful private mansions of the 16th and 17th centuries, this beautiful museum is dedicated to the History of Paris, from its origins to the present day.
-We especially like the rooms underground dedicated to Roman and Medieval Paris, and the rooms dedicated to the French Revolution.
+I especially like the rooms underground dedicated to Roman and Medieval Paris and the rooms dedicated to the French Revolution.

-After many years of renovation work, Musée Carnavalet is back in Paris’ cultural program, and you cannot miss it!
-The museum is free to visit, but you need to book a date and time slot online in advance.
+After many years of renovation work, the Musée Carnavalet is back in Paris’ cultural program, and you cannot miss it!
+The permanent collections of the Museum are free to visit.

 TIP: Musée Carnavalet’s courtyards are occupied by Les Jardins de L’Olympe, a beautiful restaurant and ideal meeting place during the summer.
 Book your table in advance through their website (lesjardinsdolympe.com).